UniversalDependencies/docs/_es/index.md

 * The following universal features are not used in Spanish: [Animacy](), [Evident]().

 ## Syntax

+This is an overview only.
+For more detailed discussion and examples, see the list of [Spanish relations](dep/index.html).

 ### Core Arguments, Oblique Arguments and Adjuncts